hpc-dr/day1hpc.github.io/content/english/learning.md

 {{< image src="/images/hpc/ws-ident-large.png" class="ws" >}}

-Our field teams conduct a lot of HPC training throughout the year, and the content here draws from that.
+Our solution architect teams conduct a lot of HPC training throughout the year, and the content here draws from that.

 There are two primary groups of workshops:

 1. **Whole Day Workshops** - the content we use for delivering workshops at large events like SuperComputing and ISC, in the tutorial tracks.
 This content is designed for a whole day of immersion, with AWS instructors on-hand to answer questions and help you debug. it lives at **[hpcworkshops.com](https://hpcworkshops.com)**.
 2. **Specific topics** - these workshops often drill down into a specific task you might want to accomplish, like '*standing up my favorite CFD code on a cluster in the cloud*'.

 ## AWS ParallelCluster workshops